DeanIsMe/SevSeg/README.md

 If you wish to use more than 8 digits, increase MAXNUMDIGITS in SevSeg.h.

-#### Setting the Number
+#### Setting a Number

      sevseg.setNumber(3141,3); // Displays '3.141'

 The first argument is the number to display.
 The second argument indicates where the decimal place should be, counted from the least significant digit.
 E.g. to display an integer, the second argument is 0.
 Floats are supported.
-In this case, the second argument indicated how many decimal places of precision you want to display.
+In this case, the second argument indicates how many decimal places of precision you want to display.
 E.g:

-     sevseg.setNumber(3.141f,3); //Displays '3.141'
+     sevseg.setNumber(3.14159f,3); //Displays '3.141'

-Out of range numbers show up as ------.
+Out of range numbers are shown as '----'.

+If the second argument is -1 or omitted, there will be no decimal place.

+Enter 'true' as the third agument to display the number in hexadecimal representation.

+#### Setting a Character String

+     sevseg.setChars("abcd");

+Character arrays can be displayed - as accurately as possible on a seven segment display.
+See SevSeg.cpp digitCodeMap[] to notes on each character.
+Only alphanumeric characters, plus ' ' and '-' are supported.
+The character array should be NULL terminated.

-#### Displaying the Number
+#### Displaying

      sevseg.refreshDisplay();

 Your program must run the refreshDisplay() function repeatedly to display the number.
+Note that any delays introduced by other functions will produce undesirable effects on the display.

+To blank the display, call:

+     sevseg.blank();

-#### Set the Brightness
+#### Setting the Brightness

      sevseg.setBrightness(90);

 The brightness can be adjusted using a value between 0 and 100.
 Note that a 0 does not correspond to no brightness.
-If you wish for the display to be any dimmer than 0, run `sevseg.refreshDisplay();` less frequently.
 If your display has noticeable flickering, reducing the brightness level may correct it.

 [1]: https://github.com/DeanIsMe/SevSeg
 [2]: https://docs.google.com/file/d/0Bwrp4uluZCpNdE9oWTY0M3BncTA/edit?usp=sharing